Edison-Du/Personal-Projects/Economy Discord Bot/README.md

 <h1>Economy Discord Bot</h1>
-This is an Discord Bot created using discord.py.
+This is a Discord Bot created using discord.py.
 It allows the user to play various minigames and earn in-game currency.
 <h2>Key Features</h2>
 <ul>
 <li>An economy system that keeps track of the currency of each user.</li>